 Middleton Reutlinger attorneys have over 140 combined years of experience, with a special focus on representing Kentucky’s schools and educators.
-Our expert, six-member team has the deep knowledge required to handle education-related matters including: personnel problems, special education cases, personal issues and constitutional claims.
+Our expert team has the deep knowledge required to handle education-related matters including: personnel problems, special education cases, tort claims, personal and constitutional claims.
 The team also routinely represents school boards, educators and insurance companies regarding all manner of legal questions.
 We have successfully defended school boards in state and federal courts, and have done similar work for Kentucky universities and colleges.

 Middleton’s education attorneys bring a wide variety of expertise to every issue they take on.
 With years of experience and leadership in labor and employment, environmental, tax, insurance and Title IX law our attorneys can tackle any education-centered legal question from multiple angles.
 This makes Middleton’s attorneys uniquely suited to represent Kentucky educators and educational stakeholders.

 Middleton’s education team also understands schools often function as employers and businesses.
 To that end we advise on school finances, taxation, organization, and other business matters.

 Middleton’s clients have received a number of positive high-profile, precedent-setting decisions.
 These include:

 - Nelson v.
 Turner, Ky., which defined teachers’ obligations under the Kentucky child abuse reporting statute.

 - Beckham v.
 Jefferson County Board of Education, which dealt with complex legal questions related to Kentucky’s Open Records Act.

 - Cornett v.
 Jefferson County Board of Education, which affirmed a school board’s ability to conduct drug testing for school bus drivers.